Prince Kuhio Plaza: History

-In September 1977, the Department of Hawaiian Home Lands offered to lease 39 acre of land at the intersection of Pūʻāinakō Street and Kanoelehua Avenue (part of the Hawaii Belt Road) for development into retail space, which had been lacking in the area.
+In September 1977, the Department of Hawaiian Home Lands (DHHL) offered to lease 39 acre of land at the intersection of Pū'āinakō Street and Kanoelehua Avenue (part of the Hawaii Belt Road) for development into retail space, which had been lacking in the area.
 Orchid Isle Group, the sole bidder for the property, signed a 53-year lease on October 28, 1977.